Frequently Asked Questions

 What type of sober living does Right Path House provide?

 Right Path House provides structured sober living with clear expectations, daily routines, both professional coaching and peer accountability, and a recovery‑focused environment.
-Our model supports adults who want stability, community, and long‑term sobriety.
+Our model supports adults who want stability, not a fleeting moment of escape, community and not drama, and an understanding of long‑term sobriety, not just rules to follow.

 Where are your sober living homes located?